system76/docs/_articles/install-minecraft.md

 wget http://s3.amazonaws.com/Minecraft.Download/launcher/Minecraft.jar
 ```

 Now run the file!
 Log in with your username and password and start playing!
+Take your revenge!
+What's your journey?

 ---